 At Keele University, we're different.
 Nestled in 600 acres of countryside in the heart of the UK, we have a big campus but a small and cosmopolitan community.
-We proudly rank 1st for student satisfaction in the National Student Survey for the last three years.
+We're proud to be 'University of the Year for Student Experience' in The Times and The Sunday Times Good University Guide 2017, in addition to having been ranked No.1 in the National Student Survey 2014-2016.
 This is because it's more than green and lovely, it's a place of research and academic excellence too.

 Application deadline details:

 With the largest campus in the UK, Keele University easily manages to fit everything that a student may need into a short walk away.
 But if do you need to go into the local towns, buses are available every 20 minutes that go all around the local areas.
 Because there are no large cities on your doorstep, the SU works tirelessly to put on amazing nights, including the 'Flirt' nights which are always popular.
 The uni is high-ranking in all the different league tables, and is one that values both education and research meaning that students are valued by well-informed professors.

 Provisional for Year 1 for EU at £9,250